-In Fig. \ref{fig:staticExp1}, we plot, for each of the three LEDs, a binary signal that takes the value 1 when the binary sequence embedded in the optical signal is correctly classified, and 0 otherwise.
-The first thing we note in these plots is the presence of quasi periodic errors; these errors are generated by the mismatch between the transmitter and the receiver clock signals, as described in section \ref{sec:clock}.
+In Fig. \ref{fig:staticExp1}, we plot, for each LED, a binary signal that takes the value 1 when the binary sequence embedded in the optical signal is correctly classified and 0 otherwise.
+In these plots, we note the presence of quasi periodic errors, which are generated by the mismatch between the transmitter and the receiver clock signals, as described in section \ref{sec:clock}.

-To analyze these errors in more detail, we plot the histograms of their duration and of the time between errors measured from start-to-start in Fig. \ref{fig:staticExp2}.
-From these histograms, we note two different types of errors; the first type of error is caused by noise at the receiver, and it has a duration of one single sample.
-The time between them does not follow any specific pattern.
-The second type of error is due to missing/duplicated bits caused by clock mismatches.
+To analyze these errors in more detail, we plot the histograms of their duration and of the time between the errors measured from start-to-start in Fig. \ref{fig:staticExp2}.
+From these histograms, we note two different types of errors: the first type of error is caused by noise at the receiver, and it has a duration of one single sample.
+The time between them does not follow any specific pattern; the second type of error is due to missing/duplicated bits caused by clock mismatches.
 In this experiment, they can last between two and four samples.
 The time between them is a random variable with a mean of around 40.6 samples and a variance of around 1.49 samples.

-The histograms in Fig. \ref{fig:staticExp2} show the following: i) if the optical signals are generated with sequences with a length of 39 bits or larger, they will always be received with errors; ii) the clock signal mismatch is time-variant, which is why the time between errors caused by missing/duplicated bits varies mostly between 39-42 samples; and iii) at high \ac{SNR}, the factor that mainly limits the performance of the optical identification system is the mismatch between the transmitter and receiver clocks.
+The histograms in Fig. \ref{fig:staticExp2} show the following: i) if the optical signals are generated with sequences with a length of 39 bits or larger, they will always be received with errors; ii) the clock signal mismatch is time-variant, which is why the time between errors caused by missing/duplicated bits varies mostly between 39-42 samples; and iii) at high \ac{SNR}, the main factor that limits the performance of the optical identification system is the mismatch between the transmitter and receiver clocks.